Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

-LLMs refer to neural language models with a large number of parameters, typically over billions of parameters.
+\paragraph{Background} \paragraph{Emergent abilities} \paragraph{Scaling Laws of LLMs} LLMs refer to neural language models with a large number of parameters, typically over billions of parameters.
 These models are built on the transformer architecture \cite{vaswani2017attention} and are pre-trained on vast text corpora~\cite{devlin2018bert}.
 Prior to the emergence of LLMs, the advent of transformers revolutionized the development approach for neural language models, shifting from end-to-end training to a pre-train then fine-tune paradigm.
 Under the pre-train fine-tune paradigm, pre-trained models can be repeatedly utilized, significantly enhancing the scalability of neural language models.
 Consequently, the scale of parameters is continuously growing larger.
 For instance, OpenAI's GPT-1 possessed 120 million parameters, while GPT-2 boasted 1.5 billion parameters.
 This number surged to 175 billion for GPT-3 and soared to 1.76 trillion for the latest GPT-4~\cite{achiam2023gpt}.
-With the evident increase in neural network parameter scales, the concept of large language models has been developed.